King's College London: Student-led think tank

 Following the 2010 student demonstrations against increased tuition fees, King's College London students founded London's first student-led think tank, King's Think Tank (formerly known as KCL Think Tank).
 With a membership of more than 2000, it is the largest organisation of its kind in Europe.
 This student initiative organises lectures and discussions in seven different policy areas, and assists students in lobbying politicians, non-governmental organisations (NGOs) and other policymakers with their ideas.
-Every May, it produces a peer-reviewed journal of policy recommendations called The Spectrum.
+Every May, it produces a peer-reviewed journal of policy recommendations named The Spectrum.

 Music

 There are many music societies at King's including a cappella groups, orchestras, choir, musical theatre and jazz society.
 King's has three orchestras: King's College London Symphony Orchestra (KCLSO), King's College London Chamber Orchestra and KCL Concert Orchestra.

-Founded in 1945, the Choir of King's College London, one of the most acclaimed university choirs in England, consists of around 30 choral scholars.
+Founded in 1945, the Choir of King's College London consists of around 30 choral scholars.
 The choir regularly broadcasts on BBC Radio 3 and Radio 4 and has made recordings mainly focus on 16th-century English and Spanish repertoire.

-All the King's Men (AtKM) is an all-male a cappella ensemble from King's College London.
-Founded in 2009, it has since risen to prominence in the university, becoming the first group outside of Oxford and Cambridge to win The Voice Festival UK.
+All the King's Men is an all-male a cappella ensemble from King's College London.
+Founded in 2009, it become the first group outside of Oxford and Cambridge to win The Voice Festival UK in 2012.

-Pop Superstar, Taylor Swift played at Strand Campus for her first UK gig.
+American rock band Foo Fighters played their first UK gig at King's College London Students Union in 1995.
+Pop singer Taylor Swift played her first UK gig at the Strand Campus in 2008.

 Rivalry with University College London

 Competition within the University of London is most intense between King's and University College London, the two oldest institutions.
 Indeed, the University of London when it was established has been described as "an umbrella organisation designed to disguise the rivalry between UCL and KCL."
 In the early twentieth century, King's College London and UCL rivalry was centred on their respective mascots.
-University College's was Phineas Maclino, a wooden tobacconist's sign of a kilted Jacobite Highlander purloined from outside a shop in Tottenham Court Road during the celebrations of the relief of Ladysmith in 1900.
+University College's was Phineas Maclino, a wooden tobacconist's emblem of a kilted Jacobite Highlander purloined from outside a shop in Tottenham Court Road during the celebrations of the relief of Ladysmith in 1900.
 King's later addition was a giant beer bottle representing "bottled youth".
 In 1923 it was replaced by a new mascot to rival Phineas – Reggie the Lion, who made his debut at a King's–UCL sporting rag in December 1923, protected by a lifeguard of engineering students armed with T-squares.
 Thereafter, Reggie formed the centrepiece of annual freshers' processions by King's students around Aldwych in which new students were typically flour bombed.

 Although riots between respective college students occurred in central London well into the 1950s, rivalry is now limited to the rugby union pitch and skulduggery over mascots, with the annual London Varsity series culminating in the historic match between King's College London RFC and University College London RFC.